 - It has become very important in automobile fabrication, were different kinds of steels, aluminum compounds and other metal pieces need to be joined, and different welding geometries can occur.

-- Similarly, a wide range of industrial tools, household items etc. need to fabricated with welding techniques, and laser welding is particularly suitable for high fabrication volumes.
+- A wide range of industrial tools, household items etc. need to fabricated with welding techniques.

 In various application areas, alternative welding processes would not be available.
 For example, laser processes allow one to join quite dissimilar materials, and realize unusual geometries.